 S/R Effective after SAVE and REBOOT SYSTEM only

 APPLY Effective after APPLY

 CALL Effective on next call

 IMM Effective immediately

 LOG Effective after log out/log in

-NOTE 1) On the web browser interface the Submit or Apply button must be pressed first to send the data to the Vega.
-2) Entries activated after APPLY, CALL, IMM or LOG are not automatically saved in the non-volatile portion of the database.
+- 1) On the web browser interface the button must be pressed first to send the data to the Vega. - 2) Entries activated after APPLY, CALL, IMM or LOG are not automatically saved in the non-volatile portion of the database.
 The SAVE command must still be used.